syncfusion-content/blazor-docs/blazor/datagrid/detail-template.md

 > [View Sample in GitHub.](https://github.com/SyncfusionExamples/blazor-datagrid-set-instance-for-child-component)

-## Customize detail template
+## Customize detail template icon

-To customize the icon, which is used to expand and collapse the detail content, use the below CSS style.
+Detail template icon is used to expand or collapse the detail content.
+You can customize this icon using the below CSS style.

 ```cshtml
 .e-grid .e-icon-grightarrow::before {